 The Permittee shall not place wind turbines or associated facilities in a location that could create an obstruction to navigable airspace of private and public airports (as defined in Minn.
 R. 8800.0100, subp.
 24(a) and 24(b)) in Minnesota, adjacent states, or provinces.
 The Permittee shall apply the minimum obstruction clearance for private airports pursuant to Minn.
 R. 8800.1900, subp.
 5. Setbacks or other limitations shall be followed in accordance with the Minnesota Department of Transportation (MnDOT), Department of Aviation, and the FAA.
-The

-Permittee shall notify owners of all known airports within six miles of the project prior to construction.
+The Permittee shall notify owners of all known airports within six miles about the project's anticipated construction start date at least 14 days prior to the pre-construction meeting.